intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-gramine/README.md

 ## Before Running code
 ### 1. Build Docker Images

+**Tip:** if you want to skip building the custom image, you can use our public image `intelanalytics/bigdl-ppml-trusted-big-data-ml-python-gramine-reference:2.2.0-SNAPSHOT` for a quick start, which is provided for a demo purpose.
+Do not use it in production.

 #### 1.1 Build BigDL Base Image

 The bigdl base image is a public one that does not contain any secrets.
 You will use the base image to get your own custom image in the following.